dib-lab/dibsi/CarpentryConWest.md

 - Other keynotes (TBD!)
 - Discussions about our new **Spanish curriculum**
 - An introduction to **Binder** as an instructional tool and a hackyfest to *binderize* repositories
-- Unconference style activities proposed by attendees
+- **Un-conference** style activities proposed by attendees

 ## Contibute your ideas!

 Is there a specific issue or problem you want to tackle with your fellow Carpenters?
 Do you have a project or idea in the works that needs support or collaborators?
 We’re happy to facilitate!

-If you would like to propose an activity for Carpentry Con to run concurrently with other sessions, open an issue :point_up:.
+If you would like to propose an activity for Carpentry Con to run concurrently with other sessions, open an issue [here](https://github.com/dib-lab/CarpentryConWest18).

 ## Cost

 Registration is $50.

 Housing is available, which includes breakfast and dinner (but not lunch).
 If you’re coming from afar, you’ll need to register *soon* to guarantee on-campus housing, which is an unbeatable deal and includes breakfast and dinner.